Oculus Rift Exclusive Games 'Hacked' to Run on HTC Vive

 Image courtesy of: Playful Corp.

 With the recent launch of the Oculus Rift a few weeks ago, consumers who purchased the $599 headset have a pretty strong lineup of exclusive titles to look forward to on the Oculus platform.
-However, a new third-party software to change that by making Oculus Rift games compatible to play on the HTC Vive headset, as well.
+However, a new third-party software is about to change that by making Oculus Rift games compatible to play on the HTC Vive headset, as well.

 A programmer who goes by the Reddit username CrossVR has released the files of a homebrew software called Revive on Github, which currently enables two Oculus exclusive titles, Lucky’s Tale and the Oculus Dreamdeck to run on the HTC Vive.
 The software is described as a “proof-of-concept compatibility layer between the Oculus SDK and OpenVR”.
 Essentially, the code acts as a patch and modifies the application in a way that allows for cross-platform support.